Last Updated on

 The cabbage isn’t really useful for other recipes once it has been so finely diced.

-Remove any loose leaves and discard.
-Those leaves are great for stuffed cabbage, but they are really too limp for coleslaw.
+Remove any loose leaves and discard them.
+Those leaves are great for stuffed cabbage, but they are really too limp for this salaf.

 The cabbage is chopped into pieces about the size of grains of rice.
-Pieces this size will produce the same texture as the coleslaw from KFC.
+Pieces this size will produce the same texture as what you get from KFC.

 I use the food processor for this.